FrancescaShell/Test/README.md

 # Open Air Quality
 ### Monitor pollution levels of major European cities :deciduous_tree: :partly_sunny:

-Breathing in particle pollution can be harmful to your health.
-Some particles can irritate your eyes, nose, and throat, whereas smaller particles can even get into your lungs.
+There are little particles in the atmosphere, so small and light that can float.
+Some of these particles determine air pollution and can be harmful to your health.
 In this repository you can find a file named ```main.py``` that can help you monitoring European city's air pollution levels.
 Indeed, it queries the [OpenAQ](https://openaq.org) website for air quality measurements within specific European cities.
 Data of the following polluting molecules are gathered from multiple sources and made web-accessible through the [Open AQ Platform API](https://docs.openaq.org/): bc, co, no2, o3, pm10, pm25, so2.

 ### Get started!